edgorman/URL-Analyser/README.md

 python -m pytest
 ```

+Add the flag `--disable-pytest-warnings` to remove Keras warnings.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.